 Invite guests to speak about positive character traits.
 Students may ask informed, thoughtful questions.
 The experience will reinforce the importance of good manners and respectful tone when dealing with guests and authority figures.

 Bullying shows a complete disregard for the respect of others, and often their property.
 Give students the help they need to avoid conflict and handle it when it does occur.
 Sharing advice in the form of a message board in a common area, a newsletter, or in announcements can be effective.
-For some suggestions about what kids need to know, see Tips for Keeping the Peace and Bullying Advice for Kids.
+For some suggestions about what kids need to know, see Bullying Advice for Kids.
 The PBS resource It's My Life also offers information about bullies in a kid-friendly form.
 These resources even help those who bully to identify themselves and alter their behavior.

 Ask students to write pledges for the character traits that describe how they will fulfill their promise to follow each pillar.
 Then have them sign the pledges.
 Keep the signed pledges on file and refer to them when behavior doesn't reflect the pillars of character.